-Former SEC Enforcement Attorney|15 Years Prosecuting Securities Fraud|(561) 706-7646
+Former SEC Enforcement Attorney|12 Years in Government Service|(561) 706-7646

-Securities Law Experience
+Securities Law Counsel

 Frederick M. Lehrer - International Securities Attorney